 In science you ask: How has this photo been taken.
 In philosophy you ask: Why has this photo been taken.
 In art, „how“ is not important, „why“ is important.
 You can answer „how“ very easy but you must answer „why“ even more easier, if you can do that – your photo is real.

 My workspace is everywhere.
 I work in my atelier or outdoor.
 I have my own mobile lights, that gives me the freedom to work with maximum creativity.
 I plan my photography projects; I train my mindfulness and I keep things simple.
-During a project, keeping the head and the gut feeling in balance is essential.

 The final part of my photographic process is printing.
 I do printing myself and I love to see my work on a beautiful sheet of fine art paper.